arangodb/docs/3.9/programs-arangobench.md

 details about CPU usage (user, system, iowait) and memory usage.
 This can used as a quick first probe to see if any of the hosts is maxed out on a particular resource (CPU power, available RAM, I/O throughput).
-The ArangoDB servers also provide details metrics about CPU usage, IO wait, memory usage etc., which can be monitoring during the benchmarks.
+The ArangoDB servers also provide detailed metrics about CPU usage, IO wait, memory usage etc., which can be monitored during the benchmarks.
 The most useful way of analyzing metrics is to have them scraped automatically by a Prometheus instance and made them available via Grafana.
-This allows metrics to be collected over time and to compare them for multiple test runs with different configurations.
+This allows metrics to be collected over time and compare them for multiple test runs with different configurations.
 If Prometheus/Grafana cannot be used, the ArangoDB web interface also provides a way to access the current values of all metrics for privileged accounts.